kyungrae/study/designing-data-intensive-applications/part1.md

 Both questions require performance numbers, performance numbers can vary and may be values such as response time, throughput, and more.

+Even if you only make the same request over and over again, you'll get a slightly different response time on every try.
 We need to think of response time not as a single value, but as a distribution of values.
 High percentiles of response time(tail latencies) are important because they directly affect the user's experience of the service.